gortonator/bsds-6650/assignments-2022/Assignment-4.md

 You have complete freedom to do this however you like.
 Don't like RMQ?
 Scrap it.
 Wanna play with MongoDB leader-followers?
 Go for it!
 Bonus points for add and weird (er ...
 I mean creative!) solutions!

+For example, [here's a recipe](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-data-persistence/cqrs-pattern.html) for using DynamoDB and a relational DB linked by a Lambda function.
+Implement this.
+It's cool :)
 ### Step 2 Load the Database

 Empty your database and then run a client that generates 500k swipe events.
 This should be the client from Assignment 2.
 You don't need the GET thread from assignmnet 3.

-You'll probably want to optimize this load as low latency POSTs will help in the REAL TEST  :) (see nexT)
+You'll probably want to optimize this load as low latency POSTs will help in the REAL TEST  :) (see next)

 ### Step 3 Load test the System